Kullback-Leibler aggregation and misspecified generalized linear models: Introduction

 \section{Introduction}

-The last decade has witnessed a growing interest in the general problem of \emph{aggregation}, which turned out to be a flexible way to capture many statistical learning setups.
-Originally introduced in the regression framework by \citet{Nem00} and \citet{JudNem00} as an extension of the problem of model selection, aggregation became a mature statistical field with the papers of \cite{Tsy03} and \citet{Yan04} where optimal rates of aggregation were derived.
-Subsequent applications to density estimation \citep{RigTsy07} and classification \citep{BelSpo07} constitute other illustrations of the generality and versatility of aggregation methods.
-In the pure aggregation setup, it is assumed that a collection of functions is given and the goal is to find a linear combination of these functions that exhibits a small risk.
+The last decade has witnessed a growing interest in the general problem of \textit{aggregation}, which turned out to be a flexible way to capture many statistical learning setups.
+Originally introduced in the regression framework by \citet{Nem00} and \citet{JudNem00} as an extension of the problem of model selection, aggregation became a~mature statistical field with the papers of \citet{Tsy03} and \citet{Yan04} where optimal rates of aggregation were derived.
+Subsequent applications to density estimation [\citet{RigTsy07}] and classification [\citet{BelSpo07}] constitute other illustrations of the generality and versatility of aggregation methods.

 The general problem of aggregation can be described as follows.
-Consider a finite family $\cH$ (hereafter called \emph{dictionary}) of candidates for a certain statistical task.
-Assume also that the dictionary~$\cH$ belongs to a certain linear space so that linear combinations of functions in~$\cH$ remain plausible candidates.
-For example, such candidates can be estimators constructed from a hold-out sample or simply basis functions or any system of function with good approximation properties.
-Indeed, the theory of aggregation is developed under minimal conditions on the dictionary $\cH$.
-Building on original results regarding model selection for density estimation~\citep{Yan00} and regression~\citep{Cat04}, \citet{Nem00} identified two new types of aggregation: convex aggregation, where the goal is to mimic the best convex combination of candidates in~$\cH$ and linear aggregation where the goal is to mimic the best linear combination of candidates in~$\cH$.
+Consider a finite family $\cH$ (hereafter called \textit{dictionary}) of candidates for a certain statistical task.
+Assume also that the dictionary $\cH$ belongs to a certain linear space so that linear combinations of functions in $\cH$ remain plausible candidates.
+Given a subset $\cC$ of the linear span $\operatorname{span}(\cH)$ of $\cH$, the goal of aggregation is to mimic the best element of $\cC$.

-One salient feature of aggregation as opposed to standard statistical modeling, is that it does not rely on an underlying model.
-Indeed, the goal is not to estimate the parameters of an underlying `true' model but rather to construct an estimator that mimics the performance of the best model in a given class, whether this model is true or not.
+One salient feature of aggregation as opposed to standard statistical modeling is that it does not rely on an underlying model.
+Indeed, the goal is not to estimate the parameters of an underlying ``true'' model but rather to construct an estimator that mimics the performance of the best model in a given class, whether this model is true or not.
 From a statistical analysis standpoint, this difference is significant since performance cannot be measured in terms of parameters: there is no true parameter.
-Rather, a stochastic optimization point of view is adopted in aggregation.
-If $\cC$ denotes a class of linear combinations of functions in $\cH$ and $R(\cdot)$ denotes a convex risk function, the goal pursued in aggregation is to construct an \emph{aggregate estimator} $\hat h$, measurable with respect to the data at hand and such that
+Rather, a stochastic optimization point of view is adopted.
+If $R(\cdot)$ denotes a convex risk function, the goal pursued in aggregation is to construct an \textit{aggregate estimator} $\hat h$ such that